 It’s no secret that manufacturers continue to expose consumers to toxins and serious health risks even with growing public awareness about their practices.
 These days, product recalls number in the thousands each year.
 And according to a recent study, this is due to the influence of female acting directors in many corporations around the country.
 “The Influence of Female Directors on Product Recall Decisions” reveals that companies with more female board members recall products with high severity issues 35% faster than boards without females.
 Dr. Kaitlin Wowak, the lead author of the study, explained that the results show that “there is a difference in very real and important outcomes between firms who add women to their boards and those who don’t.”

-How Waters Kraus & Paul is Helping Protect Women
+How Waters Kraus Paul & Siegel is Helping Protect Women

-Waters Kraus & Paul is a mid-sized plaintiffs’ firm that advocates for stronger consumer protection laws.
-Waters Kraus & Paul also uses litigation to hold corporations responsible for the injuries their products cause.
-If you have been injured by a medical device, email us or call the medical device attorneys of Waters Kraus & Paul at 866.295.4518.
+Waters Kraus Paul & Siegel is a mid-sized plaintiffs’ firm that advocates for stronger consumer protection laws.
+Waters Kraus Paul & Siegel also uses litigation to hold corporations responsible for the injuries their products cause.
+If you have been injured by a medical device, email us or call the medical device attorneys of Waters Kraus Paul & Siegel at 866.295.4518.